Key takeaways

 U.S. economy still growing

-“The economy’s held up reasonably well to this point because of the strong labor market, and consumers’ fairly strong financial position,” says Eric Freedman, chief investment officer for U.S. Bank Wealth Management.
-“Corporate profits are still intact, and corporate spending remains robust.”
+“The economy’s held up reasonably well to this point because of the strong labor market, and consumers’ fairly strong financial position,” says Eric Freedman, chief investment officer for U.S. Bank Asset Management.
+“On balance, we’re still optimistic about the consumer, particularly among middle- and upper-income consumers.”

-“The economy’s held up reasonably well to this point because of the strong labor market, and consumers' fairly strong financial position,” says Eric Freedman, chief investment officer for U.S. Bank Wealth Management.
-“Corporate profits are still intact, and corporate spending remains robust.”
-Freedman says there’s an expectation that economic growth will slow, but so far that isn’t catching the markets off guard.
+“The economy’s held up reasonably well to this point because of the strong labor market, and consumers' fairly strong financial position,” says Eric Freedman, chief investment officer for U.S. Bank Asset Management.
+“On balance, we’re still optimistic about the consumer, particularly among middle- and upper-income consumers.”

 “Be prepared to take what the capital markets offer given the current environment’s realities,” says Freedman.
-He advises that long-term investors should consider positioning their portfolios with a neutral mix of equities, fixed income and real assets.
+He advises that long-term investors consider positioning their portfolios with an overweight position in equities relative to fixed income, and a neutral weight invested in real assets.
 Freedman adds, “It’s critical to have a financial plan that’s tied to the specific goals you hope to achieve.”
 With a plan in place, you can more readily identify investment strategies that align with your goals.

 Based on your goals, timeline and risk appetite, consider these additional portfolio strategies: